 - Good quality feta cheese.
-Try to get Greek feta.
+Try to get a Greek feta block in brine.
 I like Dodoni.
 You can find it in most US supermarkets.
 Mt Vikos is also a very good choice.
 It is available at my local Shoprite as well as Whole Foods.
 Please don’t get the fat free French feta.
-It is not the real thing and it would never be part of a Greek pantry.
+It is not the real thing.

 - Good quality extra virgin olive oil.
 Avoid olive oil blends and please do not use canola oil as a substitute.

 - Red wine vinegar.
 (White is fine too).
 Usually only a teaspoon is enough.

 - A few fresh basil leaves.
 They add such freshness to the salad.
 Tomato and basil is a killer combination.
 Optional because they can sometimes be hard to find.